We are proud to announce that GoldenCheetah v3.1 was released.

 |W’||Functional Reserve Capacity|

 This is what Dr Andrew Coggan’s Normalised Power and Dr Phil Skiba’s xPower are doing; they ‘smooth out’ the power data to reflect the underlying physiological processes.
-Whilst the underlying assumptions and maths differ slightly they both yield a power output that will reflect the stress of the variable power values more accurately than just taking a simple average.
+Whilst the underlying assumptions and maths differ slightly they both yield a power output that will reflect the stress of the variable power values more accurately than just taking a simple average — they represent a constant power output that places the same stress as the variable data that was recorded.

 Given that work in joules can be calculated by multiplying power by time it is very tempting to use this to measure the stress of a ride.
 But as we get stronger and more efficient those joules become easier to produce, and thus the training stress accrued in the workout should reflect that.